hexalang/Hexa/docs/reference.md

 Future work may transform the whole `case /regex/` pattern set of a single `switch` into optimized parser code at compile time.

-The syntax assumes JavaScript RegExp subset as lowest common denominator, which may fallback to platform specific regex depending on the target at the code generation stage.
+The syntax assumes the JavaScript RegExp subset as the lowest common denominator, which may fall back to platform-specific regex depending on the target at the code generation stage.

 # Advanced Memory Management Beyond Ownership Model